josmar-crwdstffng/angular/packages/zone.js/MODULE.md

       `Error inherit` issue.

     3. lazy: this is a feature to let you be able to get `ZoneJsInternalStackFrames` feature, but not impact performance.
-But as a trade off, you can't get the `zone free stack frames` by access `error.stack`.
+But as a trade off, you cannot get the `zone free stack frames` by access `error.stack`.
 You can only get it by access `error.zoneAwareStack`.